-Knowing the general approach is the first step, but what about all the or CASPer questions that you may face in the SJT?
+Knowing the general approach is the first step, but what about all the or that you may face in an SJT?
 How can you prepare for a million different scenarios and questions you might have to face in your test?
 Here’s the secret: there are important approaches that you can implement to ace any SJT scenario or question type!
-The key is to know what categories of questions are typically included on these tests and to have a concrete answer strategy for each question category.
-This means that even though nobody knows what exact questions you are going to get on your test, you will have an approach for answering any questions that may come your way.
+The key is to know which categories of questions are typically included on these tests and to have a concrete answer strategy for each question category.
+This means that even though nobody knows the exact questions you are going to get on your test, you will have an approach for answering any questions that may come your way.

-The 21 question topics I listed above typically fall into 3 major question categories:
+The 21 SJT themes listed above typically fall into 3 major question categories:

-Remember, several themes can be covered by one single scenario, so be aware of what kind of conflict you are trying to solve.
+Remember, several themes can be covered by a single scenario, so be aware of what kind of conflict you are trying to solve.
 You should also know that a CASPer scenario, for example, can include two or even three question categories!
-That is after you are given the scenario, the follow-up questions may include a scenario question (what would you do in this situation?), a policy question (what do you think about a certain policy or law), and a personal question (have you ever had a similar thing happen to you?).
+For instance, after you are given the scenario, the follow-up questions may include a scenario question (what would you do in this situation?), a policy question (what do you think about a certain policy or law), and a personal question (have you ever had a similar thing happen to you?).
 It is rare but possible to see all three question categories in one of the 15 CASPer scenarios.
 The same goes for and MMI personal questions, too.

 To know how to provide an answer to questions from each category, you must have specific strategies.
-Having answer strategies for each question category guarantees that when you read any given prompt and read the follow-up questions, you will know how to structure your answer accordingly.
+Having answer strategies for each question category guarantees that when you read any given prompt and =the follow-up questions, you will know how to structure your answer accordingly.

-Situational or scenario questions are very common, and we discuss how to tackle them in the previous section.
-But what about the rest?
 How can you tackle the policy and personal questions so often used in SJTs?
+Follow this simple strategy below:

 Follow-up SJT questions from the policy category are typically included to assess your awareness of the local and global issues facing your profession and your ability to remain objective and non-critical of all sides of an issue.
-Again, consider the themes that the policy question is asking about, i.e., scope and current social events awareness, rural vs. city practice, ethical/moral dilemma, etc. Follow this general structure to answer SJT policy questions:
+Again, consider the themes that the policy question is asking about: scope and current social events awareness, rural vs city practice, ethical/moral dilemma, etc. Follow this general structure to answer SJT policy questions:

 To prepare for questions in the policy category, you should become familiar with current events, hot topic social and political issues, and challenges facing your professional field in your town, state, province, or country.
 You can start by visiting the websites of your provincial/state and federal/national professional associations to read about the latest policies and news.
-You can learn about local and global issues by reading the newspaper, watching the news, and visiting the websites of global institutions.
-To practice answering policy questions, you can write down a list of the most important and interesting policies you encounter, write down their pros and cons, and try to formulate your own informed opinion.
+You can learn about local and global issues by reading and watching the news and visiting the websites of global institutions.
+To practice answering policy questions, you can write down a list of the most important and interesting policies you encounter, note their pros and cons, and try to formulate your own informed opinion.
 Practice with this strategy and know how to implement it in answering different policy questions you might face in the real test.

-- Provide a very short context about the situation you are writing about.
+- Provide a very brief context about the situation you are writing about.